letoram/cat9/README.md

 directory should it not exist) as well as the cat9 subdirectory so that there is a $HOME/.arcan/lash/cat9.

-Similarly, in durden it would be global/open/terminal=cli=lua and for safespaces, tack on cli=lua to the terminal spawn line, e.g. layers/current/terminal=cli=lua
+Similarly, in Durden it would be global/open/terminal=cli=lua and for safespaces, tack on cli=lua to the terminal spawn line, e.g. layers/current/terminal=cli=lua.
+In recent Durden versions this has a shortcut as global/open/lash, and is also bound to m1+m2+enter.

 Next time you start the arcan console like above, if you picked the default.lua route it will start immediately - otherwise you have to manually tell lash to